AMPP-Lab/lab-website-home/pages/join.md

 <h3>Research Assistants</h3>

-If you'd like to join the AMPP Lab, please complete the <a href="https://smu.az1.qualtrics.com/jfe/form/SV_abBjsZdOSJouuma"> online appication </a>.
+If you'd like to join the AMPP Lab, complete the <a href="https://smu.az1.qualtrics.com/jfe/form/SV_abBjsZdOSJouuma"> online appication </a>.
 Accepted RAs can enroll in PSYC 3099 (0 credits), 3299 (2 credits), or 3399 (3 credits).